 We define a marketplace site as one where the website operator is an intermediary, providing a platform from which someone else sells goods or services to buyers who come to the site.

-Because each marketplace website has its own business model, we provide separate agreements for terms with buyers and sellers.
-You should therefor buy a pair of documents: one dealing with terms for your sellers and one dealing with terms for the buyers.
+Because each marketplace website has its own business model, we provide separate legal agreements for terms with buyers and sellers.
+You should therefore buy a pair of documents: one dealing with terms for your sellers and one dealing with terms for the buyers.